Lakes in the East Texas Area

 Lake Fork in East Texas

-Another popular destination is Lake Fork.
+Another popular destination is Lake Fork, impounded in 1980.
 At 27,264 acres and 315 miles of shoreline, Lake Fork was designed to be a premier bass fishing lake and currently holds records for 34 out of the Top 50 largemouth bass caught in Texas.

 This popular lake located on the Sabine River in Hopkins, Rains and Wood Counties, 5 miles northwest of Quitman, and north of Mineola.
 It was impounded in 1980, and today reaches a depth of 70 feet.
 The earthen dam consists of a rolled-earth fill about 12,410 feet long with a crown width of 20 feet at elevation 419.5 m.s.l.